 Outriggers should be washed with fresh water, a mild soap and a soft cloth.
-The outrigger poles should be sprayed down with fresh water.
-Never use acidic or abrasive cleaners on outriggers.
+Never use acidic or abrasive cleaners to clean your outriggers.

 A periodic waxing of your outriggers is suggested if your boat is frequently exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
-A non-abrasive high quality marine or automotive wax is recommended.
-Before storage clean and wax the outriggers.
+A non-abrasive, high quality marine or automotive wax is recommended.
+Before storage clean and wax your outriggers.

-During assembly grease all threads, bolts and tubes where one section is inserted into another.
-Once a year disassemble and regrease all applicable surfaces.
+During assembly grease all threads, bolts and tubes, where one section is inserted into another.
+Annually disassemble and regrease all applicable surfaces.